-The Manager will invest in companies that it expects will enable it to achieve the investment objectives of the Sub-Fund.
-The Manager will furthermore invest in a responsible manner in accordance with its ESG Policy on responsible investment, as amended from time to time.
+The Investment Manager will invest in companies that it expects will enable it to achieve the investment objectives of the Sub-Fund.
+The Investment Manager will furthermore invest in a responsible manner in accordance with its stewardship policy, as amended from time to time.
 This will include:

-- Integrating Environmental, Social and Governance ("ESG") factors into its valuation and investment decision making process; - Engaging with investee companies on material ESG issues in order to encourage improved ESG disclosures and practices; and - Monitoring the activities of investee companies and exercising the Manager's ownership rights including, but not limited to, voting on material ESG issues.
+- Integrating Environmental, Social and Governance ("ESG") factors into its investment analysis and assessment of a company's long-term fair value; - Engaging with investee companies on material ESG issues in order to encourage improved ESG disclosures and practices; and - Monitoring the activities of investee companies and exercising the Investment Manager's ownership rights including, but not limited to, voting on material ESG issues.

-In addition to encouraging sustainable and responsible business practices through active engagement with investee companies, the Manager will exclude from its investment universe companies that derive a material part of their revenue from direct or indirect involvement in the production or distribution of:
+In addition to encouraging sustainable and responsible business practices through active engagement with investee companies, the Investment Manager will not invest in any company that derives a material part of their revenue from the following activities: